SeanI-Git/SpinTimer/BUILD_GUIDE.md

 - Make sure you typed `http://192.168.4.1` — some browsers auto-add `https://` which will not work here; you must use `http://`
 - Try a different browser

+### Speaker produces a hiss or whine when no alarm is playing

+This is caused by the ESP32's LEDC peripheral holding a DC voltage on the audio output pin at idle.
+The fix is to install the audio filter components (C2, and optionally R1 + C1) described in the wiring section.

+- **First step:** Install C2 (10µF electrolytic capacitor) in series on the signal wire between GPIO25 and PAM8403 INL.
+Double-check polarity — (+) toward GPIO25, (−) toward PAM8403.
+This alone should resolve or significantly reduce the hiss.
+- **If hiss persists:** Add R1 (10kΩ resistor, in-line before C2) and C1 (100nF ceramic capacitor, from the R1/C2 junction to GND).
+These must be added together — C1 alone without R1 is not effective.

 ### No sound from the speaker

+- Confirm the audio signal path is wired correctly: GPIO25 → (R1 if fitted) → (C1 to GND if fitted) → C2 (+) → C2 (−) → PAM8403 INL
-- Confirm GPIO25 is connected to PAM8403 INL, and that the PAM8403 is powered from the ESP32's 5V and GND pins
+- Check that the PAM8403 is powered from the ESP32's 5V and GND pins
 - Check that the speaker is wired to L OUT+ and L OUT− on the PAM8403
 - The alarm will only sound after the countdown completes — make sure the timer has actually expired
 - WiFi must be off for audio to work.
 If the timer was triggered before the 5-minute AP window closed, something unexpected occurred — try reflashing the sketch